-My art parallels this journey of ignorance, curiosity and discovery.
+My art parallels this journey of ignorance, curiosity, and discovery.
 My greatest fear as an artist, and perhaps as a person, was that I was mechanical, and it has been my endeavor to understand myself so that I could transcend this.
 I believe I felt a sense of security exploring the abstract realms of thought, finding a kind of order and beauty there apart from a world of contradiction.
-I always thought of myself as a realist, but to be honest I am a hybrid between realist and idealist, which are at odds with each other.
+I am somewhere between a realist and idealist and my exploration is finding different relationships between these two.

 Below are some of my questions and thoughts on various topics that inform my art.